 With many options for drought-tolerant plants, where do you begin?
 To get you started, these four perennials offer a sustainable foundation for your garden:

-If you love gorgeous bursts of color in the landscape and also adore watching pollinators play, add yarrow to your garden design.
+If you love gorgeous bursts of color in the landscape and also adore watching pollinators play, add yarrow to your garden.
 This isn’t your grandmother’s yarrow.
 Common yarrow, Achillea millefolium, typically grows tall and spindly, drooping in a heavy rainstorm and turning mushy in high humidity.
 Instead, new varieties like ‘Ritzy Ruby’ offer the same drought tolerance of common yarrow but in a more compact, attractive form.
-‘Ritzy Ruby’ adds vibrant red flowers with bright center eyes to the garden, flowering in late spring and continuing to bloom though August.
+‘Ritzy Ruby’ adds vibrant red flowers with bright center eyes to the garden.
+She flowers in late spring and blooms though August.
 Along with ‘Ritzy Ruby’, you’ll find many colors and sizes of yarrow on our website.
 Plant several varieties, because yarrow also looks lovely in vases.

 With more than 300 species available, bellflowers offer a diversity of colors, sizes, and forms for drought-tolerant gardens.
 For a burst of beautiful blue color in garden borders, containers, or hanging baskets, try Campanula Blue Waterfall.
 With a vigorous, low growing, spreading habit, this pretty drought-tolerant bellflower blooms throughout the summer, with some autumn regrowth as well.
 Plus, if you love hummingbirds, you’ll want to add Blue Waterfall to your garden, as they adore the pretty bell-shaped blooms.